Do They Know Where The Money’s Coming From? Do They Care?

 SHARES

-On the same day in April this year Base Camp Hostels moved its address from Wong’s pad to the second floor at 168 Shoreditch High Street and an intriguing share distribution was registered with Companies House.
+On the same day in April Base Camp Hostels moved its address from Wong’s pad to the second floor at 168 Shoreditch High Street an intriguing share distribution was registered with Companies House.

 These are divided into Founder shares and Ordinary shares.
 Wong has 100,000 of the former, Gibbs 75,000.